 After you have selected the vendor, trust your selected ERP vendor.
 If you do not trust the vendor, think twice before signing the proposal.

-In reality, you are new to ERP and the vendor is doing this day-in day-out, how likely do you think you will ultimately benefits by behaving this way in your ERP project?
+In reality, you are new to ERP, and the vendor is doing this day-in-day-out, how likely do you think you will ultimately benefit by behaving this way in your ERP project?

-ERP selection and implementation is not perfect science.
+ERP selection and implementation is not a perfect science.
 Often it is more an art.

-If you like to have discussion on this topic, please do not hesitate to contact us.
+If you like to discuss this topic, please do not hesitate to contact us.

 About the Author